Terms & Conditions for working with Lucy Patel Nutrition

 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where data that could or does identify a person are processed.

 Lucy Patel Nutrition is registered with the Information Commissioner’s Office (ICO) as a data controller and collects data for a variety of purposes.
 A copy of the registration is available through the ICO website (search by business name).

-All records held by Lucy Patel Nutrition will be kept for the duration specified by guidance from our professional association BANT.
+All nutritional therapy records held by Lucy Patel Nutrition will be kept for the duration specified by guidance from our professional association BANT.

 Website technical details